Heptanal: Production

 The formation of heptanal in the fractional distillation of castor oil was already described in 1878.
-The large-scale production is based on the pyrolytic cleavage of ricinoleic acid (Arkema method) and on the hydroformylation of 1-hexene with rhodium 2-ethylhexanoate as a catalyst upon addition of some 2-ethylhexanoic acid (Oxea method):
+The large-scale production is based on the pyrolytic cleavage of ricinoleic acid (Arkema method) and on the hydroformylation of 1-hexene:

 Heptanal naturally occurs in the essential oils of ylang-ylang (Cananga odorata), clary sage (Salvia sclarea), lemon (Citrus x limon), bitter orange (Citrus x aurantium), rose (Rosa) and hyacinth (Hyacinthus).

 Properties

-Heptanal is a flammable, slightly volatile colorless liquid of pervasive fruity to oily-greasy odor, which is miscible with alcohols and practically insoluble in water.
-Because of its sensitivity to oxidation, heptanal is filled under nitrogen and stabilized with 100 ppm hydroquinone.
+Heptanal is a slightly volatile colorless liquid.
+It has a pervasive fruity to oily-greasy odor, It is miscible with alcohols but practically insoluble in water.
+Because of its sensitivity to oxidation, heptanal is stored under nitrogen and stabilized with 100 ppm hydroquinone.

-Heptanal forms flammable vapor-air mixtures.
+Heptanal is flammable.
 The compound has a flash point of 39.5 °C. The explosion range is between 1.1% by volume as the lower explosion limit (LEL) and 5.2% by volume as the upper explosion limit.
 Its ignition temperature is 205 °C.